 • Work the larger muscle groups (back, chest, thighs) first, then progress outward to smaller muscle groups (biceps, forearms, calves).

 • Alternate "pushing" exercises with "pulling" exercises in each session.
-For example, combine hamstring curls with squats; combine barbell rows with the bench press.
+For example, combine squats (pushing) with hamstring curls (pulling); combine bench press (pushing) with rowing exercise (pulling).

 • Weight-training for strength: Increase the weight of each lift and decrease number of repetitions.
 Begin with a weight that brings you to momentary muscle failure after 8-12 repetitions.

 • Weight-training for muscle endurance: Decrease the weight and perform a higher number of repetitions (ie., 12-20 reps).

 • Protect your knees: Do not do squats or leg-press exercises where you allow the knee joint to go past 90-degrees.
 When doing lunges, do not let your knee extend forward farther than the foot (on the same leg).

 • Protect your shoulders: Do not do fly exercises where you let your elbows drop below the level of your chest.

 • Protect your back at all times: Refrain from lifting any amount of weight by bending at the waist and lifting with your back muscles.
 When doing bent-over rows, use a dumbell instead of a barbell and exercise one side at a time.
 For example, if you are lifting with your right arm, support your spine by placing your left hand and left knee on a bench.

 Everyone, including the elderly, should incorporate some type of resistance exercise into their weekly fitness plan.
 Resistance exercise is beneficial for conditions such as:

 - improving bone density

 These issues are covered in detail in other reviews (see Articles).